KyberNetwork/developer-portal/docs/reserves-ganache.md

 id: Reserves-Ganache
 title: Testing Using Ganache
 ---
+## DISCLAIMER

+**All code snippets in this guide have not been audited and should not be used in production.
+If so, it is done at your own risk.**

 ## Overview

 [Ganache](https://truffleframework.com/ganache) enables you to create a private Ethereum blockchain on your local machine for running tests, executing commands, and inspecting its state while controlling how the chain operates.
 You can also refer to the [Workshop repository](https://github.com/KyberNetwork/workshop) for the same instructions.

-## Disclaimer

-**All code snippets in this guide have not been audited and should not be used in production.
-If so, it is done at your own risk.**

 ## Prerequisites